-Revenue related to patients participating in the Medicare and Medicaid programs, collectively, represented 33.2% of the Company's total net revenue for the year ended December 31, 2022.
-Revenue and receivables from government agencies are significant to the Company's operations, but Company management does not believe that there are significant credit risks associated with these government agencies.
-The Company's management does not believe that there are any other significant concentrations of revenue from any particular payer that would subject the Company to any significant credit risks in the collection of its accounts receivable.
+Revenue related to patients participating in the Medicare and Medicaid programs, collectively, represented 31.6% of the Company's total revenue for the year ended December 31, 2023.
+The Company's management recognizes that revenue and receivables from government agencies are significant to the Company's operations, but it does not believe that there are significant credit risks associated with these government agencies.
+Management does not believe that there are any other significant concentrations of revenue from any particular payer that would subject the Company to any significant credit risks in the collection of its accounts receivable.